Hullo pal..how's it gon! Glesga

 .

-and the first Glaswegian to be awarded the VC in the 1st World War, Oct.1914
+Born in the Bridgeton district of Glasgow he was awarded the VC in the 1st World War, Oct.1914

 His VC is on display at the Cameronians museum